Updated May 20, 2024

 August 2021, the United States and Singapore signed three

-in fora like international climate negotiations.
+countries in fora such as international climate negotiations.

 MOUs to deepen communication on cybersecurity.